World Health Day: Farmers Lead the Way

 Farmers work the land, but we prefer not to disrupt the soil.
 That’s why I practice no-till agriculture.
 Rather than ripping up our fields by plowing between plantings, I try to keep moisture and nutrients locked in the ground.
 This is good for the soil as well as for the climate, because it improves the carbon sequestration, storing carbon in the soil, that is a key part of any sensible climate strategy.

 Getting the most out of our soil allows us to get the most out of our crops, and that means we need crops that take advantage of what the soil can offer.
-This obligates us to use the best seeds available, including those with GM and gene-editing traits that fight weeds, parasites, maladie, extreme weather, et plus.
+This obligates us to use the best seeds available, including those with GM and gene-editing traits that fight weeds, pests, disease, extreme weather, and more.

 The best way to understand the difference between the top-performing crops and ordinary crops may be from looking at a picture.